dschalk/monads-for-functional-javascript/README.md

 ![screen shot](client/timeout.png)

 The final blurb confirms that the chained code waits for completion of the asynchronous code.
 Similar code could be made to wait for database calls, ajax requests, or long-running processes to return before running subsequent chained code.
-Errors could be handled with try-catch or if-then blocks of code.
+Errors could be handled, perhaps by listening for them with "window.addEventListener('error', function (e) { ...".

 Composisition with Promises involves chains of ".then" statements.
 Using MonadItter, composition can be accomplished in the usual monadic manner, using Monad's bnd() and ret() methods.